ybadr16/PyNeut/readme.md

-# PYNEUT - Python Neutronics
+# PyNeut - Python Neutronics

 A Python-based Monte Carlo code for simulating neutron transport through various materials and geometries. **Intended for educational purposes only.**